dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 <br>
 </div>

 The problem with this picture—aside from being completely wrong—is that it suggests heritability is an immutable constant, like the number of chromosomes in a cell or the [fine structure constant](https://en.wikipedia.org/wiki/Fine-structure_constant).
-It isn't.
+This is totally incorrect.

-So what *is* heritability?
+So what is heritability?
 It's the ratio of the *genetic variance* of a trait with the *total variance*, including all causes.
-Since the environment is always changing, so is heritability.

-Let's explore this definition.
+This post will explore this definition.
 We'll see that it leads to several puzzles:
+* How do changes in the environment lead to changes in heritability?
 * Why is heritability often higher for traits that seem less important?
-Why, for example, is pig back-fat thickness 14× more heritable than pig litter size?
+For example, why is pig back-fat thickness 14× more heritable than pig litter size?
-* How, even when there are large environmental effects, can a trait still be 100% heritable?
+* How can a trait still be 100% heritable, even when there are large environmental effects?
 * How, when there are correlations between genes and the environment, can traits can be *more than* 100% heritable?

 The only math we'll use is the concept of [variance](https://en.wikipedia.org/wiki/Variance).
 If you're not familiar with that, just think of it as "how variable" something is.
 Humans have high variance in how much we like folk music, but low variance in our number of fingers.